Skip to main content

 Monitor a Train run

-Each run corresponds to a single call to trainer.fit() and is tracked as a unique training execution.
+Each run corresponds to a single call to trainer.fit() and represents a unique training execution.

 The following table describes the fields displayed for each run: